 Acronym: Since this is a one-word title, there’s no acronym, but I usually style the title in all lowercase letters

 Genre(s): New adult, short story

-Trigger warnings: This story deals with strong themes of sexual assault and abuse
+Trigger warnings: This story deals with strong themes of sexual assault, abuse, and emotional manipulation

 Summary: this is not a love story. this is a ruination.

 I started writing this story in April 2012 on Plagiarism Haven.